iClosedz/dooserieshd-xbmc-addons/README.md

 - iClosedz ([fb.com/iClosedz](https://www.facebook.com/iClosedz))

 ## Thanks to
-- Tristan Fischer (dersphere) -> For good XBMC Framework
+- Bstrdsmkr > For advice
-- 36Kungfu -> For adviser
+- 36Kungfu > For advice
-- GreanMaster -> For adviser
+- GreanMaster > For advice